novucs/tennis/README.md

   - Best: `O(n)`
   - Average: `O(n log n)`
   - Worst: `O(n log n)`

-## User interface
-The static solutions method of taking in data is via the default files as provided for the assignment.
-This makes sense as we do not expect this data to change at all during the player ranking and reward finding process.
-One change was made to the provided files, since I dislike having hardcoded values in my programs.
-I added the difficulty level of each tournament when they're defined in the `tournaments.csv` file as an extra column.
-Other than that, they are as they were provided.

-Whereas in the solution for streamed data, I decided to take an entirely different route as we are expecting the data to come in at different times and want to update the leader boards live.
-I introduced a method of receiving user input via command line, using a state-based model to easily parse all the required information on tournaments.
-This means when each game is running, it's possible to update the player scores and each of the leader boards become automatically updated and sorted.

-Both solutions offer the ability to pause and save all circuit data for another day by pressing `CTRL+C` at any point during the score creation process.
-To continue from the previous state, simply re-run the program.
-The streamed implementation offers the ability to discard and overwrite the previous circuit data upon re-run.
-The same affect can be achieved simply through manually deleting the programs relevant `output` sub-directory.

-## How to run
-Requires Python 3.
-This project was tested using Python 3.6.3.

-Please unzip project before running.

-### Windows
-_Tested with computers provided in UWE Frenchay campus 3Q85_

-To run the static solution:

-Double click `RUN_STATIC_SOLUTION.bat`

-To run the stream solution:

-Double click `RUN_STREAMED_SOLUTION.bat`

-To reset the previous session data:

-Either delete output folder, or double click `CLEAN_PREVIOUS_SESSIONS.bat`

-### Linux
-First, ensure you are in the source directory:

-`cd src`

-To run the static solution:

-`python solution_static.py`

-To run the stream solution:

-`python solution_stream.py`

 ## Other notes
 - The library numpy was used in this project, not for ease of use but to